Reality-based UTXO Ledger: Introduction

 \section{Introduction}

-The Unspent Transaction Output (UTXO) model is a design common to many cryptocurrencies, including Bitcoin \cite{nakamoto2008bitcoin} and many of its derivatives, Cardano \cite{cardanoEUTXO}, Avalanche~\cite{Ava19}, and IOTA \cite{2020coordicide}.
+The Unspent Transaction Output (UTXO) model is a design common to many cryptocurrencies, including Bitcoin \cite{nakamoto2008bitcoin} and many of its derivatives, Cardano \cite{cardanoEUTXO}, and IOTA \cite{2020coordicide}.
 In the UTXO model, transactions specify the outputs of previous transactions as inputs and create new outputs spending the inputs.
 Thus, a transaction consists of a list of inputs and a list of outputs.
-The outputs are associated to users` addresses by certain unlock conditions; in general, an account ``posseses'' a private key and addresses that allow to spend and receive UTXOs.
+The outputs are associated to users` addresses by certain unlock conditions; in general, an account ``possesses'' a private key and addresses that allow to spend and receive UTXOs.
 Accounts then track their balance by maintaining a list of the received (unspent) outputs.
-This model differs to the account-based model used in most smart-contract-based cryptocurrencies, as for example Ethereum \cite{buterin2013ethereum}.
+This model differs from the account-based model used in most smart-contract-based cryptocurrencies, for example, Ethereum \cite{buterin2013ethereum}.
 The latter represents assets as balances within accounts, and transactions describe how these balances change, see Figure \ref{fig:AccountModel}.
 A comparison of blockchain data-models can be for example found in \cite{DataTypeInBlockchain} and we refer to \cite{vademecum} for a detailed discussion on these two models.

 A conceptual difference is that the account-based model updates user balances globally, while the UTXO model only records transaction receipts.
 This construction allows transactions to be processed in parallel, leading to performance benefits and possible scalability advantages.
-There is, however, a limiting effect for scalability in the presence of conflicting transaction.
+A notable difference is that account-based models need a total ordering to resolve conflicts, while in the UTXO model, a total ordering is not necessary.
+There is, however, a limiting effect on scalability in the presence of conflicting transactions.
 Here, conflicts are transactions that spent the same output.
-As the UTXO Ledger is an append-only structure, the conflicts have to be sorted out before changes are made to the ledger.
-This is currently done with the help of consensus protocols that are based on a (unique) leader or other mechanism to create a total ordering of the transactions.
+As the UTXO Ledger is an append-only structure, the conflicts must be sorted out before changes are made.
+This is currently done with the help of consensus protocols that are based on a (unique) leader or other mechanisms to create a total ordering of the transactions.